Teev-dev/DateCalculatorPlus/README.md

 # Date Calculator Plus

-Date Calculator Plus is a web application that allows users to calculate future or past dates based on working days for various countries.
-It also provides functionality to calculate the number of working days between two dates.
+A powerful date calculator that works both as a web application and Chrome extension, helping users calculate working days between dates while considering holidays for different countries.

-## Features
+## 🌟 Features

-- Calculate future or past dates based on a given number of working days
+- Calculate future/past dates based on working days
-- Calculate the number of working days between two dates
+- Calculate working days between two dates
-- Support for multiple countries with their respective public holidays
+- Support for multiple countries and their holidays
 - Automatic handling of weekends and public holidays
-- User-friendly interface with intuitive controls
-- Country search functionality
+- Country search with flag display
-- Display of country flags
+- Works both as a web app and Chrome extension

+## 🚀 Live Demo

+- Web App: [Your Web App URL]
+- Chrome Extension: [Chrome Web Store URL]

-## Usage
+## 🛠️ Installation

+### Web Application

 1. Visit the web application at [your-url-here]
 2. Choose the calculation mode: